ApparelMedia/pear-nonprofit/readme.md

 ```

 To deploy, you can run `dep deploy` to deploy to staging, and `dep deploy production` to deploy to production

+### Generating the Docs
+It's using [API Blueprint](https://apiblueprint.org/) and [`aglio`](https://github.com/danielgtaylor/aglio) tool to generate the api documentation.
+To change the API docs, go to `apidoc.md` at the root of the project.
+Then run `aglio -i apidoc.md -o resources/views/home.blade.php
+`